Christ Church, New Brunswick, New Jersey: Race, war, and the modern era

 For much of its history Christ Church saw itself as a white church.
 In its earliest days, enslaved Black people were evangelized, but baptism did nothing to emancipate them.
 Existing parish records include 26 baptisms of known enslaved people, owned by parish members (including two rectors, Abraham Beach and John Croes).
 There may, of course, have been others, but records do not exist.

 Blacks were members of the church but they were not seated with the whites.
 In the 19th and early 20th centuries, blacks were seated in the gallery, along with those who could not afford pew rents.
 When pew rents were abolished in the early 1920s, the decision was made to relocate the organ from the chancel to the gallery, displacing the Black members of the church.
 Taking that as an indication they were not particularly welcome, the displaced African American members formed their own parish, St. Alban's Episcopal Church in New Brunswick, a predominantly Afro-Anglican mission, which still exists.

 The racial nature of the parish did not change much for half a century, but beginning in the mid-1970s, the composition of the church would be transformed.
 Blacks who moved into the city from other areas (including many from the Caribbean and African countries) joined the church.
 The church during this period has been described as not particularly welcoming to newcomers, but this was especially so for persons of color.
 Some parishioners would not shake their hands during the peace, and all but told them their place was at St. Alban's.

 Two persons in particular helped to change this dynamic.
 The Reverend Canon Frank Carthy served with great distinction from 1970-1986, and was instrumental in making connections with the city and greater community.
 The Reverend Martin Gutwein, a curate under Canon Frank Carthy, had served in the Peace Corps knew the family members of some of the new members and made them feel welcome.
 With his acceptance, some of the veteran members of the parish invited more and more of the newcomers into existing parish ministries.

-The Rev. Joan Fleming served as Rector from 1993 until 2004.
-She exercised a regular ministry of parish visitation, and deliberately extended invitations to all, Black and white alike.
-She initiated the first Black Heritage Celebration in 1994—a tradition that continues to this day.
-She also created programming to address the heritage of all, Italian Night, International Night.
-Her diocesan initiative, "Unlearning Racism," was first offered at Christ Church.

-In addition to its historic music program, Christ Church has also developed a significant Food Pantry ministry.
+The current—and 27th rector of Christ Church is the Rev. Joanna Hollis, who has served since 2013.